NiishantGautam/Tech-QUIZ/README.md

 - Notion API integration for dynamic content
 - Dark mode support with toggle
 - Chapter content rendering with multiple block types
-  - Text blocks with formatting
-  - Image blocks with captions
-  - Code blocks with syntax highlighting
 - New ExploreCard component for chapter navigation
 - Custom StickyHeader component with progress tracking